fireundubh/playwithfire/kingdomcome/rpg-parameters.md

 MaxAgilityToMovementSpeedAddition | 0.150000 | max positive addition (for maximal vit), the same amount is subtracted on level 0
 MaxArmorLoad | 0.200000 |
-MaxAttackSpeedMod | 0.400000 | maximal relative change in the attack speed MaxCloudAverageForShiningArmor | 0.300000 | used by perk Knight in a shining armor; this is maximal current cloud average that still allows this perk to be active
+MaxAttackSpeedMod | 0.400000 | maximal relative change in the attack speed MaxCloudAverageForShiningArmor | 0.300000 | used by perk Knight in a Shining Armor; this is maximal current cloud average that still allows this perk to be active
 MaxCourageMoraleContextFadingMod | 0.030000 | how much can courage affect morale context fading MaxDamage | 200.000000 | all stam and health damages are clamped MaxDmgR | 4.000000 | ceil of DmgR ('damage raw')